 - Walk them through this scenario when it happens in real life.
 If grandma reaches over to kiss your son and he pulls away and draws closer to you, then say out loud so the other person can hear you speaking to your child, “You can practice your boundaries what works for you “hi, hug, handshake or high five” for grandma?”
 Saying it out loud also helps, so you don’t have to explain to grandma why your child won’t kiss them.

 - If you feel the need to say something to the adult, just remember not to apologize for your child’s behavior in front of your child.
-You can say, “We’re practicing our hugs, handshakes and high five.”
+You can say, “We’re practicing setting boundaries for themselves.”
 When you apologize to your friend because he didn’t hug them you’re sending a message that what he’s doing is not okay.